moniovic136/react-native-post-reactions/react-native-post-reactions/src/Readme.md

-This React Native component provides a way to react just like face book.
-We have 5 reactions.
+**This React Native component provides a way to react just like facebook. ** We have 5 reactions.

 1. Like